FlamTeam/flamedisx/docs/source/blocks.rst

 Think of `_simulate` as going in the physical/causal direction, `_annotate` as going backwards, and `_compute` as a (usually) direction-independent description of the process.

-Most blocks can be computed independently of the other blocks.
+Most blocks in a source can be computed independently of the other blocks.
 The results of different blocks are matrix-multiplied together, representing convolution over hidden variables (such as number of produced electrons).

 A few blocks instead directly take the result of another block and turn it into something else in the compute step.
 For example, `MakeNRQuanta` takes in an energy spectrum and converts it into a spectrum vs. number of produced quanta in the nuclear recoil process.